MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/cosmos-readme.md

 ### Using the asynchronous client

 The asynchronous cosmos client is a separate client that looks and works in a similar fashion to the existing synchronous client.
 However, the async client needs to be imported separately and its methods need to be used with the async/await keywords.
 The Async client needs to be initialized and closed after usage, which can be done manually or with the use of a context manager.
 The example below shows how to do so manually.
+We don't recommend doing it this way, since it requires that you manually call __aenter__() before using the client.

 ```python
 from azure.cosmos.aio import CosmosClient